michaelkotelnikov/rhacm-workshop/04.Application-Lifecycle/README.md

 <hub> $ oc apply -f managedclustersetbinding.yaml
 ```

 Create the Placement resource and bind it to `all-clusters` ManagedClusterSet.
-Note that we will not be using any special filters in this exercise.
+Note that you will not be using any special filters in this exercise.

 ```
 <hub> $ cat >> placement.yaml << EOF